informatics-isi-edu/chaise/docs/user-docs/logging.md

 The object that we want to log might be lengthy.
 So we should truncate this object if it's exceeding the maximum length (we're currently limiting it to 6500).
 An object with `t:1` indicates that some attributes have been truncated.
 The truncation is done based on a set priority.
 We keep adding more and more attributes and as soon as we hit the limit, we're going to return that object.
 Attributes are added in the following order (attribute one has more priority over the next and so on):
- - cid, pid, wid, schema_table, catalog, cfacet
+ - cid, pid, wid, schema_table, catalog, cfacet, indexed, ppid, pcid
- - ppid, pcid
  - template
  - referrer
  - source